 Jean Rasczak: This year in history, we talked about the failure of democracy, how the social scientists of the 21st Century brought our world to the brink of chaos.
 We talked about the veterans, how they took control and imposed the stability that has lasted for generations since.
 We talked about the rights and privileges between those who served in the armed forces and those who haven't, therefore called citizens and civilians. [to a student] You.
-Why are only citizens allowed to vote?Student: It's a reward.
-Something the federation gives you for doing federal service.Jean Rasczak: No. Something given has no basis in value.
-When you vote, you are exercising political authority, you're using force.
-And force, my friends, is violence.
-The supreme authority from which all other authorities are derived.
+Why are only citizens allowed to vote?Years later, I had a conversation with VDARE.com’s James Kirkpatrick about this scene and he admitted, “I'd never thought of an individual voting was the ultimate expression of violence, since the state has the monopoly on violence, until I saw that movie."

 Journalists and critics, commissars that they are, hated the film at the time.
 It was blasted as "coming directly out of the Nazi imagination, and is set in the Nazi universe."
 [Goosestepping at the Movies, by Stephen Hunter, Washington Post, November 11, 1997]

 Of course, it was meant as a parody of the right wing.
 Director Paul Verhoeven had grown up during the Nazi occupation of the Netherlands.
 In an interview with Paul M. Sammon for The Making of Starship Troopers, he commented:

 "So I think the essence of my interest in this so-called fascism of Heinlein's, or pseudo-fascism, the real reason I wanted to transfer that to film was that at this moment there are voices in the United States that would actually embrace this form of policy.
 Which is another reason I wanted to do this film.
 To carry over the fascist framework from the book to the movie.
-It's a metaphor, you see—for that part of the American society which would like to have something like the government portrayed in Starship Troopers in power in the United States today.It would also be interesting.
-I felt, to have the film of Starship Troopers make this statement: "This quasi-fascist society we're showing you works.
-On a certain level, anyway." (p.
-138)
+It's a metaphor, you see—for that part of the American society which would like to have something like the government portrayed in Starship Troopers in power in the United States today.But as satire, the film failed.
+The source material was simply too good.
+And Robert Heinlen’s critiques of liberal democracy were meant to be taken seriously.

 Heinlein said of the book:

 The central theme is expanded in many ways and many sub-propositions consistent with or corollary to the main one are show: (a) that nothing worth having is ever free; it must be paid for; (b) that authority always carries with it responsibility, even if a man tries to refuse it; (c) that "natural right" are not God-given but must be earned; (f) that a man's noblest act is to die for his fellow man, that such death is not suicidal, not wasted, but is the highest and most human form of survival behavior.
 [The Authorized Biography, Robert Heinlein: Volume 2, by William Patterson, Jr., p.
 181]This philosophy is explained in the “History and Moral Philosophy” classes in the book, where young adults learn from citizens (veterans who earned the right to vote through service) about the difference between citizens and civilians.
 Many believe Heinlein placed himself in the novel as one of these teachers.
 When the protagonist ends up joining the Mobile Infantry, he gets an even more detailed explanation of the ideological justification behind the system he serves.